 Both of these problems require surgery.
 In many cases, a feeding tube is put into the baby's stomach to give nutrition.
 In other cases, your baby may receive nourishment through an IV (intravenous) line until surgery can be done.
 A breathing machine may also be needed:

 To treat TEF, the opening between the trachea and esophagus is closed during surgery.

 To treat EA, the esophagus is connected to the stomach.
 In some cases, a tube with a weighted tip is put into the esophagus.
 This helps stretch the tissues to reach the stomach.
-It make take a few weeks before the esophagus is long enough to reach the stomach.
-The baby will stay in the neonatal intensive care unit during this time.
+It may take a few weeks before the esophagus is long enough to reach the stomach.
+The baby will probably stay in the neonatal intensive care unit during this time.
 When the esophagus is long enough, surgery is done to attach it to the stomach.

 Treatment of TEF often has a good outcome.
 Once the fistula is closed, many babies don’t have problems.
 But in some cases, ongoing breathing problems can occur.

 EA can cause more serious problems.
 If the esophagus must be stretched, your baby may have permanent swallowing problems.
 Many babies develop GERD (gastroesophageal reflux disease).
-Also, your baby will have been fed through an IV until after treatment.
+Also, your baby may have been fed through an IV until after treatment.
 As a result, your baby may have trouble moving on to breast or bottle feedings.
 For instance, your baby may have trouble learning how to suckle and breathe at the same time.
-The doctor can tell you more about how your baby is likely to progress.
+The healthcare provider can tell you more about how your baby is likely to progress.

 A narrowing (stricture) can occur in the esophagus from scar tissue.